We would LOVE to hear your story! We do accept article submissions but ask that you adhere to our guidelines when submitting your story/article.

 We also need to plenty of ‘how-to’ points, so readers can access the content easily in our time-poor world.

-Christian Woman is cross-denominational, and distributed free in Koorong stores across Australia.
+Christian Woman is cross-denominational, and distributed free through various Christian book stores across Australia, New Zealand and the USA.
 PLUS our online edition extends to the ends of the earth (literally), so your article may well minister, in Christ’s name, to women everywhere.

 Some topics to consider

 - Profiles (business women, inspiring women, women in leadership, women of influence etc.)